Diego195200/data_analysis/PANDAS functions, methods, objects.md

 1. A function is a *first-class* object in Python, which means that the language treats it like any other data type.
 A function may feel like a more abstract entity, but it’s as valid a data structure as any other.
+2. A regular expression is a search pattern that looks for a sequence of characters within a string
+3. A MultiIndex is an index object that holds multiple levels.
+4. A class method is a method we invoke on a class rather than an instance.

 # Useful information

+* Pandas Series has one dimension, DataFrames two dimensions, but actually it is possible to work in more dimensions with the `MultiIndex`
+* Delete a column with `df.drop(columns='columname')` or with `del df['columname']`
 * How can we know all different values a column can contain?
 With the `unique()` method
 * The process of cleaning data is called wrangling or munging
 * The accessor for the string methods on values of a DF is `str`; `df.Column.str`